whily/yalo/README.md

 `floppy.img` for floppy drive.
 In the **System** page of virtual machine settings, make sure that Floppy is checked for Boot order.

-Assuming the VM name is `yalo`, go to the root directory of the source code, where script `run-virtualbox` and `debug-virtualbox` are located.
+Go to the root directory of the source code, where script `run-virtualbox` and `debug-virtualbox` are located.
 Run script `run-virtualbox` to start the emulator, or script `debug-virtualbox` to start the emulator with debug window.